Key Takeaways

 When kids get to high school, the circadian rhythm changes, resulting in a shift in the timing of the sleep/wake cycle.
 This makes it difficult to fall asleep before 11:00 pm.
 [13] With the early high school start times, it becomes near-impossible to get that nightly eight to 10 hours of sleep.
 [14]

 The uncompromising school start times, extensive hormonal and brain changes, and the stress of being a teenager create the potential for a very problematic sleep deprivation calamity.
+When individuals fail to get sufficient rest, their bodies accumulate sleep debt, leading to adverse effects such as increased depressive symptoms and potential reliance on stimulants to cope with fatigue.

 Kids who don’t get enough sleep are at an increased risk for the following: